We gathered up the last remaining bits of snow this afternoon to make a Baking Soda Volcano using snow!

 How does a baking soda volcano work?

-You could also try making a multi-coloured snow volcano.
-To do this we used thick card to divide the central container in half and added yellow food colouring to one half and red food colouring to the other half.
+Another idea is to make a multi-coloured snow volcano.
+To do this, we used a thick card to divide the central container in half and added yellow food colouring to one half and red food colouring to the other half.

 More experiments using baking soda